iximiuz/awesome-container-tinkering/DISTRIBUTIONS.md

 ### GHCR

-The [Github Container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) stores container images within your organization or personal account, and allows you to associate an image with a repository.
-You can choose whether to inherit permissions from a repository, or set granular permissions independently of a repository.
+The [Github Container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) stores container images within your organization or personal account and allows you to associate an image with a repository.
+You can choose whether to inherit permissions from a repository or set granular permissions independently of a repository.
 You can also access public container images anonymously.
-You can also store other package systems like RubyGems, npm, Maven/Gradle, NUGET artifacts.
+You can also store other package systems like RubyGems, npm, Maven/Gradle, and NUGET artifacts.

 The [Homebrew project](https://brew.sh) hosts macOS and Linux bottles](https://docs.brew.sh/Bottles) on its platform :)